apache/eventmesh/README.md

 sudo docker exec -it eventmesh /bin/bash
 ```

-To read the log of the EventMesh container:
+To view the log of the EventMesh container:

 ```shell
 cd logs